el-cornetillo/sport_analytics_challenge/README.md

 <p align="center"><img src="/imgs/action_encoder.png" height="200" width="700"></p>

-The contexts are placed in a a Bidirectionnal GRU with attention mechanism, so that the network can emphasize on the surrouding events that do matter in order to understand what was the context when the player did his action.
+The contexts are placed in a a Bidirectionnal GRU with attention mechanism, so that the network can emphasize on the surrounding events that do matter in order to understand what was the context when the player did his action.
 Contexts and event encoded are then concatenated in a (3, 100) tensor and fed to another Bidirectionnal GRU + Dense combinaison, which leads to the final feature map.

 ### The macro statistics net architecture